 You wear a telephone headset to keep your hands free.

-You might work shifts, perhaps covering 24 hours a day, 7 days a week.
+You might work shifts, perhaps covering 24 hours a day, or 7 days a week.

 You might get little time between the calls to update the records.